tanakamasayuki/kicad-diff-visualizer/README.md

 - Jinja >= 2.10
   - Ubuntu: `sudo apt install python3-jinja2`

+This program has been tested on Ubuntu running under WSL2.
+Please test it on your environment and send a report or a pull request.

 ## Screenshot

 ![](doc/screenshot_server.png)

-The server is showing the difference of the PCB layouts.
+The server shows the PCB layout differences.
-- White area means no diff.
+- White: no diff
+- Red: only in the old commit
-- Red/blue area is only in the old/new commit.
+- Blue: only in the new commit

 ## How to use